jordancrouch/there-and-back-again/README.md

 **Homepage Hero**

-The homepage hero has parallax effect applied, which was achieved through help from [StackOverflow](https://stackoverflow.com/questions/33550450/how-to-use-css-background-attachment-in-img-tag), as header is using a bootstrap card component, so it is an img element as opposed to a background image.
-Due to the large size of this header image, this effect was implemented as a subtle way to immerse the user and highlight the image, allowing them to view it in it's entirety.
+The homepage hero has parallax effect applied, which was achieved through help from [StackOverflow](https://stackoverflow.com/questions/33550450/how-to-use-css-background-attachment-in-img-tag), as header is using a bootstrap card component, so it is an image element as opposed to a background image.
+Due to the large size of this header image, this effect was implemented as a subtle way to immerse the user and highlight the image, allowing them to view it in its entirety.

 **Hero Images**

-The hero images throughout the site have a pseudo element overlayed, which contains a linear gradient from top to bottom, to help set the overlayed text apart from the background and improve it's legibility, whilst trying to keep as much of the images visible as possible.
+The hero images throughout the site have a pseudo element overlayed, which contains a linear gradient from top to bottom, to help set the overlayed text apart from the background and improve its legibility, whilst trying to keep as much of the images visible as possible.
 A multiply blend mode has also been applied to this, which helps for more of the background image colours to filter through, as opposed to just having a solid colour blocking more of the image.

 Gradients used throughout the site were generated on [Colorzilla](https://www.colorzilla.com/en-gb/gradient-editor/)